View navigation

 Once sponsorship has been agreed it is the responsibility of the Chief Investigator (or delegate) to prepare and arrange for the necessary regulatory applications to be submitted.
 The applications required to be made will have been advised following the initial enquiry stage.
 Applications should be made through the Integrated Research Application System (IRAS).

-The R&D Unit can advise on making these applications however a dedicated full application service can also be provided if funding is available for this.
+The R&I Department can advise on making these applications however a dedicated full application service can also be provided if funding is available for this.

 14Applying for REC/MHRA/HRA through IRAS